Coat of arms of the London Borough of Hammersmith and Fulham

+Design

 The wavy lines in the main field of the shield are taken from the coat of arms of the former Metropolitan Borough of Fulham and are a symbol for the River Thames and its water.
 The hammers and horseshoe are a pun on the name of Hammersmith and come from the coat of arms of the former Metropolitan Borough of Hammersmith.
 There were also horseshoes in the arms of Sir Nicholas Crispe, Bt, whose works in Hammersmith in the 17th century contributed significantly to the growth of the town.
 The red chief has charges from the coat of arms of the former Fulham arms.
 The crossed swords are taken from the coat of arms of the Diocese of London and the mitre stands for the Bishop of London since the Parishes of Fulham and Hammersmith used to constitute a manor belonging to the bishop.

 The wreath under the crest is in silver and sanguine and the sail, flags, and pennons on the Viking ship in the crest are also in sanguine.
 Sanguine, a deep, dark red colour, is not a common colour in heraldry and is rightly not even a colour but a "stain".
 Why there is sanguine in these arms is not officially explained, but perhaps because of the old arms of Hammersmith which, though blazoned red (gules), used to be depicted in a deep pink colour, or perhaps signifying the bloodthirst of the Vikings.
 The mantling has the blue and silver tinctures of Fulham.
 The crest consists of a mural crown, a common heraldic symbol for a town or a city, and the aforementioned ship, which was brought from the former arms of Fulham and signifies the 879 AD landing of Danish Vikings at what now is Fulham.

 The supporters are male griffins, their gender being distinguished by their lack of wings.
 The griffins are irradiated, which means they have bursts of golden rays coming out from their bodies.
 They may symbolize dynamism or vigilance.
 The griffins have an escallop shell and a cross crosslet respectively hanging around their necks.
 The cross is from the coat of arms of Edward Latymer, who died in 1626 and left lands for the benefit of the poor in Hammersmith and for the education of poor boys.
 The escallop is for George Pring, a surgeon in Hammersmith who projected the first Hammersmith Bridge over the Thames, but he died three years before the project was completed in 1827.
 This suspension bridge contributed greatly to the town's development, opening new markets on both sides of the river; it was replaced by a new suspension bridge at the same site in 1887, the current-day Hammersmith Bridge.
 In the coat of arms of the former Metropolitan Borough of Hammersmith, the cross crosslet and the escallop shell were used as charges on the shield.